 All that is not to say that grammar checkers suited for one group cannot help writers of the other profiles.
 There are errors that members of all three groups make.
 When we focus on our message, we tend to give less attention to form.
 Typos and missing morphology invade the hastily composed emails of even expert writers.
 Furthermore, English spelling is wildly irregular for some words making it easy to forget the spelling of low-frequency words.
 Any spell checker and even the simplest of grammar checkers can catch some errors that are common to all writers.
 But can they suggest useful corrections?
 That is another story.

-The Virtual Wrting Tutor is primarily an English Second Language grammar checker.
-It is designed to provide feedback that is explicit enough to help the writer not only eliminate an error from a current text but also understand how to avoid it in future writing tasks.
-As such, my goal is to make the Virtual Writing Tutor the best ESL grammar checker to help learners of English as a Second Language.
+The Virtual Wrting Tutor is usually best grammar checker because it is designed to catch authentic errors made by real student writers.
+It is primarily an English Second Language grammar checker, but it can catch many errors of inattention and slip-ups that native speakers make, also.
+One great advantage is that it provides feedback that is explicit enough to help the writer not only eliminate an error from a current text but also understand how to avoid it in future writing tasks.
+As such, my goal in maintaining and developing this website is to make the Virtual Writing Tutor the best ESL grammar checker for everyone who wants one.
 It may also help dyslexics, professional bloggers and university students.
 The price is right since the Virtual Writing Tutor is 100% free.
 Is it the best grammar checker for you?
 Try them all and decide for yourself.

 The primary goal of this grammar checker is to enhance ESL pedagogy.
 English teachers are a limited resource.
 They are available only to their own students, only during the course, only during the day, and are typically only available for one-on-one instruction for a few minutes at a time.
 A free online grammar checker website can enhance pedagogy by filling in when teachers are not available.
 A free, automated grammar checker can assist learners by being available to everyone, student or professional, night or day, and by providing tireless assistance with tedious proofreading tasks.